Content Marketing for Accounting Firms: What You Should Know

 White Papers

-White papers are yet another kind of content to consider.
-These are well-researched documents that outline a specific topic in a way that provides context and clear understanding.
 For example, you could publish white paper writing about a new tax law that will impact clients in a way they may not have considered.
 You may even be able to garner earned media by letting local reporters know about the technical white paper.

-Master High-Quality CPA Content Creation With Compose.ly
+Master Content Creation for Your Accounting Firm With Compose.ly

 FAQ's